Running Commands With R#

 Defining Variables#

 A key concept in any programming language is that of a variable.
 A variable is just a name, such as x, current_temperature, or subject_id which represents some value.
 We use the word value here loosely as it could be a singular number, a matrix, or a more complex numerical structure.
-It also does not have to even be a number it could be a string of text.
-The idea though is it’s value might change and we want to simplify how we process the value.
+It also does not have to even be a number - it could be a string of text.
+The idea though is its value might change and we want to simplify how we process the value.

 In R, we can create a new variable simply by assigning a value to it using <-